CleverCloud/documentation/content/doc/administrate/activity.md

 ## Re-deployments triggered by the monitoring

-If the monitoring triggers a redeployment, you'll see no author and the message explaining the reason, like `Monitoring/Unreachable`.
+If the monitoring triggers a re-deployment, you'll see no author and the message explaining the reason, like `Monitoring/Unreachable`.
 The messages you might get are the following:

 ![Re-deployment triggered by the monitoring](/images/doc/monitoring.png)